 So you've set up either an EMI or an unapproved scheme and now you're ready to get that grant paperwork out of the door - nice!

 You'll now need to create the grants for each individual.
+An Option Grant is the actual paperwork that the employee signs to finalise the granting of a share option (i.e. it is a different document from the Option Scheme).
 Normally this would be a whole lot of copying and pasting - but now it's super easy on SeedLegals!

 Here are the steps: